Flipper-XFW/Xtreme-Firmware/ReadMe.md

 | 11-20 | Some tits, maybe an ass |
 | 21-30 | Fully NSFW, graphic scenes |

 If you dont like that, we removed the "Dummy mode" as it serves no purpose, and switched with an SFW toggle.
 From the main menu, hit `Arrow UP` and select SFW mode.
-(This is a temporary solution and a proper FAP for handling SFW mode with multiple animations is in the making)

 -----
 <br>